DirceuMaraschin/PyRDMIA/README.md

 # PyRDMIA
-- RDM library based on interval arithmetic RDM-IA
+- RDM library based on muldimensional interval arithmetic RDM-IA

+# Authors:
+- Dirceu Maraschin Jr. @dirceumaraschin <dirceu.maraschin@gmail.com>
+- Lucas Mendes Tortelli @lmtortelli <lmtortelli@gmail.com>

 # Definition:
--  This application is a implementation of Kaucher Interval Arithmetic.
+-  This application is a implementation of RDM Interval Arithmetic.
 This way of calculate express real numbers in interval numbers.
 -  See the references for more details and the used theory for this implementation.

 # How to Install
- - This a module python, just execute "sudo python setup.py install"
+ - This a module python, just execute "$sudo python setup.py install"

-# Authors:
-- Dirceu Maraschin Jr. @dirceumaraschin
-- Lucas Mendes Tortelli @lmtortelli

 # Dependencies
 - Automatic Installing
 [FENV](https://github.com/ldo/pyfenv)
 - numpy >= 1.13.1.0
 - enum34

 # References
 - PIEGAT, Andrzej; LANDOWSKI, Marek.
 Is the conventional interval-arithmetic correct?.
 Journal of Theoretical and Applied Computer Science, v.
 6, n.
 2, p.
 27-44, 2012.